The Best Globalscape EFT Alternatives

 All of this can easily be modified under the security section of the link and also provides control to prevent the document from being modified, or shared.
 This feature makes it a popular choice for sending sensitive tax and legal documents between parties where an FTP server would be seen as overkill.

 For file backups and more established trading partners, Files.com supports secure file transfer protocols such as FTPS and FTPeS combined with user-based permissions, and two-factor authentication to help thwart external attacks such as phishing attempts.
-There are a variety of encryption options to choose from as well that automatically apply best security practices to your account out of the box.
+There are a variety of encryption options to choose from that automatically apply best security practices to your account out of the box.
 Encryption options support files both at rest and in transit, making them a viable option for adhering to compliance standards.

 Who is it recommended for?